-When you are crouched down, sweeping the mess of crumbs off the floor after dinner, have you ever wished that the wall would magically open up and just swallow the mess?
+When you are crouched down, sweeping the crumbs off the floor after dinner, have you ever wished that the wall would magically open up and just swallow the mess?

 In a sense, that is what a central vacuum can bring to your home.
 As the name suggests, the vacuums use a unit placed in a centralized location (often the basement or the garage) and extend vacuuming power to the rest of the house through a series of strategically placed inlets backed by hidden pipes.
 When it is time to tackle a mess, instead of heading to the closet to retrieve the portable vacuum, you attach a hose to the nearest inlet or pull out a retractable hose and flip a switch.